DPDP RULES

 Rule 22 - Appeal to Appellate Tribunal

-First Schedule – Conditions for registration of …
+FIRST SCHEDULE - Conditions for registration of Consent Manager

 The Digital Personal Data Protection Rules, 2025